 For you to earn good long-term returns from an ELSS fund, its fund manager has to display good sector- and stock-selection skills time and again, both in bull and bear phases.
 Therefore, it pays to assess the return record of an ELSS fund over an entire market cycle.
 Assessing a fund over an eight-10-year time frame usually gives you a good sense of a manager's ability to navigate multiple cycles.
-Of the 36 ELSS funds in operation, 27 now have a track record of nine years or more, making your job easier.
+To make your job easier, you can simply weed out funds which don't have a long track record.

 Containing losses in a bear market is more important for long-term wealth creation than scoring three-digit returns in a bull market.
 Therefore, use the calendar-year return feature to assess if an ELSS fund has fared better than its benchmark and category in 2008, 2011 and 2015, the loss years in the past decade.
 This information is available under the 'Performance' tab of each fund's page under the heading 'Annual Return'.

 Like with other equity fund categories, ELSS managers have also found it quite difficult to outperform their benchmarks in the last one year.
 Many ELSS funds in operation, have delivered lower returns than their chosen benchmarks in this period.
 But it is early days yet to say whether this difficulty in outpacing the indices is a short-term aberration or a secular trend.